Physics (A Level)

 We will delve into the weird and wonderful world of quantum physics where light behaves as a wave as well as a particle and we’ll explain what this means to us.
 Building on your knowledge from GCSE we will also look at the way forces affect the motion of objects and make predictions about the forces acting on static structures using equations and vectors.
 You will learn to quantify the mechanical properties of materials by testing in the laboratory.
 We will look at the science behind waves, from the sea to musical instruments and light, explaining why they behave the way they do and how waves can diffract and interfere.
 You will even be able to use laser light to determine the thickness of your hair!
 Throughout all of this, we will discuss and apply the importance of precision in measurements, calculating uncertainty and being able to take steps to make experimentation as accurate as possible.

-In year 13, If you’ve ever wondered why the earth orbits the sun and wanted to know a bit more than just ‘gravity’ then this module will delve into the world of fields.
+In year 13, if you’ve ever wondered why the earth orbits the sun and wanted to know a bit more than just ‘gravity’ then this module will delve into the world of fields.
 We will explore how fast an object would need to be propelled to escape the Earth’s gravitational field, explain braking using electromagnetic induction and find out how electric fields can be used to accelerate particles.
 We will also relate fields to everyday things such as the motor, the orbits of satellites and the working of a capacitor inside your camera flash.
 We will delve into the physics of nuclear power; gaining and understanding of Einstein’s famous E=mc2 equation and analysing the disasters such as Fukushima and Chernobyl.
 We will look at the physics of fission and fusion and see how nuclear fusion could be the solution to our energy needs.
 We will explore practically the way heat transfers and consider the changes that take place in a gas when it is heated or squeezed together.
 Finally, in the option unit we will look in detail at Albert Einstein’s Special Theory of Relativity, a theory that explores how speed affects mass, space and time.

 How Will I Be Assessed?